Tahmid04/xv6-scheduling-july-2022/README.md

 ## Argument Passing

 Good examples of how to pass arguments into the kernel are found in existing system calls.
-In particular, follow the path of `read()`, which will lead you to `sys_read()`, which will show you how to use `argptr()` (and related calls) to obtain a pointer that has been passed into the kernel.
+In particular, follow the path of `read()`, which will lead you to `sys_read()`, which will show you how to use `argaddr()` (and related calls) to obtain a pointer that has been passed into the kernel.
 Note how careful the kernel is with pointers passed from userspace -- they are a security threat(!) and thus must be checked very carefully before usage.

 **For this particular offline set CPUS = 1 in the makefile of xv6.**